t-starkw/portfolio-reactfully/README.md

 ### Usage
 After having cloned the repository, run the command `npm start` to start the development server.
 Make sure that you have navigated to the correct directory location in your terminal/command-line.

+### Future Improvements
+In future versions of this project, I hope to implement the following features/improvements:
+- Dark/Light mode
+- Styling with Tailwindcss (themeing, etc.)
+- Use more than one font
+- Animations with cursor movement and other elements
+- Cleaner UI/ branding
+- Contact form functionality (backend)